 There is currently no approved vaccine for hepatitis E.

-Don't donate blood if you've had any kind of viral hepatitis (hepatitis A, B, C, D, or E) since you were 11 years old.
+People who have had any kind of viral hepatitis (hepatitis A, B, C, D, or E) since they were 11 years old are not allowed to donate blood.